Set Up Your Development Environment for Agentforce DX

 - Salesforce CLI: Run the

-Although sandboxes are a copy of your production org, some additional manual configuration is required after the sandbox is created to enable Agentforce in it.
+Although sandboxes are a copy of your production org, you must complete some additional manual configuration after the sandbox is created to enable Agentforce in it.
+Follow these steps to make sure that your sandbox or Developer Edition org is ready for Agentforce DX.

 -